-Zoom : Use the slider to adjust the zoom level.
-Autofocus after zooming : Turn on to enable autofocus after zooming.
+Zoom: Use the slider to adjust the zoom level.
+Autofocus after zooming: Turn on to enable autofocus after zooming.
 Focus: Use the slider to manually set the focus.
-Autofocus: Click to make the camera focus on the selected area.
+AF: Click to make the camera focus on the selected area.
 If you don't select an autofocus area, the camera focuses on the entire scene.
-Autofocus area: Click to make the focus return to its original position.
-Note
+Autofocus area: Click to show the autofocus area.
+This area should include the area of interest.
+Reset focus: Click to make the focus return to its original position.